kanishka-sahoo/pesu-for-dummies/index.md

 Normal assignments of around 20 marks, conducted in the class and written in blue books.
 1 assignment is conducted for every unit, and the aggregate marks are considered for the final score.

 !!!info
 There are no lab exams for Physics or Chemistry.
 Only for C and Python.
+Physics may have an MCQ exam based on lab component, but this will be counted as internal marks, not as lab marks.
 !!!

 #### ISA (Internal Semester Assessment)
 One of the most important assessments.
 Conducted in the assessment centre, it is a Computer-Based Test (CBT).
-* There is 1 ISA per unit, and is for 20 marks, for 30 minutes.
+* There are 2 ISAs per subject per sem, each covering 2 units.
+The exam is for 20 marks, for 30 minutes.
+The final unit will onlt be considered for ESA.
 * The timetable will be sent a week before, and the seating allotment is shown in the app on the day of the respective exam.
 * Majority of the questions are MCQs and some of them are descriptive, for which the answers should be typed in the PC.
 * A rough sheet will be given for calculations.